mathriddle/ColabTurtlePlus/README.md

 # ColabTurtlePlus

 **NOTE:** This is version 1.5.
-Version 2 of ColabTurtlePlus is available that makes use of classes, thus allowing for multiple turtles.
+Version 2.0 of ColabTurtlePlus that makes use of classes will soon become available, thus allowing for multiple turtles.
 Version 1.5 will remain available at PyPI using "pip install ColabTurtlePlus==1.5".

 An extension of the original ColabTurtle by Tolga Atam (tolgaatam).
 Also includes some code from jaronma ColabTurtle_2 repo.